Frequently Asked Questions for current members and those considering joining MWA/SW

 14. How often does the chapter meet?

-Houston: Meets the third Saturday of the month, except July, August and December, for a luncheon at a Galleria-area hotel with a speaker.
-Information on the Houston meeting is available at the Chapter phone number (713.797.8464).
+Houston: Meets the third Saturday of the month, except July, August and December, for a luncheon at Blue Onyx Bistro, 4720 Richmond Ave.
+Meeting time is noon-2 PM.

 15. Does MWA/SW charge for meetings?

-Houston: $5 door fee; lunch is off the menu with separate checks
+Houston: Lunch is off the menu with separate checks

 16. Who can vote and hold office?